 - The VPN secures the data as it travels between you and your destination

-- To ensure your data always stays secure, the VPN forms an outer packet around it, known as encrypted encapsulation
+- To ensure your data always stays secure, the VPN forms an outer packet around it, known as an encrypted encapsulation

 - When the data arrives at the server, the server removes the outer packer through a decryption process

-What VPN should I get?
+Which VPN should I get?

 If you’ve decided you want to try out a VPN yourself, we’ve got an entire list of the best mobile VPNs for you to browse, all of which work for PC, too.
-Though if you’ve not got time to read through it, our time recommendation is ExpressVPN.
+However, if you’ve not got time to read through it, our time recommendation is ExpressVPN.

 That’s all you need to know to answer the question ‘what is VPN?’
 Now that you’re safe to get browsing and can access all that region-locked content, be sure to check out our Hulu download and Netflix download guides.